Condensation Polymers

 - Initiation: A reactive species, such as a proton or a nucleophile, attacks a monomer molecule, creating a reactive end group.

-- Propagation: The reactive end group of the growing polymer chain attacks another monomer molecule, forming a new bond and extending the chain.
+- Propagation: The reactive end group of the growing polymer chain reacts with another monomer molecule, forming a new bond and eliminating a small molecule (like water) and extending the chain.

-- Termination: The polymer chain growth is terminated when a reactive end group reacts with another reactive species, such as a proton or a nucleophile.
+- Termination: The polymer chain growth is terminated when reactive end groups react with each other or another terminating agent.

 Equipment and Techniques

-Condensation polymerisation can be carried out in a variety of solvents, including water, alcohols, and organic solvents.
-The reaction is typically carried out at elevated temperatures to increase the rate of reaction.
+Condensation polymerization can be carried out in a variety of solvents, including water, alcohols, and organic solvents.
+The reaction is typically carried out at elevated temperatures and sometimes under pressure to increase the rate of reaction and control the degree of polymerization.

 - A reaction vessel, such as a round-bottomed flask or a pressure vessel.

-- A reflux condenser, to prevent the evaporation of the solvent.
+- A reflux condenser, to prevent the evaporation of the solvent and reactants.

 - A heating mantle or a hot plate, to maintain the reaction temperature.